 What Leaves Do Koalas Eat

-- Koalas mostly eat leaves of eucalyptus trees.
+- Koalas mostly eat the leaves of eucalyptus trees.

 - They choose fresh, juicy, and newly emerged leaves with high water content.